 Last but not least, consider what may happen in the future – as you age at home.
 Many seniors prefer homes that are on one level.
 This way there are no stairs to worry about should mobility issues come into play.
 It also helps eliminate unnecessary slips, trips, and falls.
 Even if it doesn’t pertain to your physical condition, it could affect your spouse or friends.
 Not to mention, it’s just a nuisance to climb stairs and maintain an incredible amount of space as you age.

 According to the AARP, older homeowners overwhelmingly prefer to age in place, which means living in your home safely, independently and comfortably, regardless of age or ability level.
 For those empty nesters who are not willing to give up their home filled with memories, home renovation is a healthy decision.
 Modifications may (eventually) include a wheelchair ramp, wider doorways, bathroom grab bars (near toilets and tubs), or even lower countertops.
 Though it can be more costly, homeowners can take advantage of high property values and a cash-out refinance to help.
 Medicare or private insurance may cover the cost of medical equipment that’s installed in the home, but (generally) neither pay for the actual home remodel projects.

 Keep in mind, the National Association of Home Builders has a Certified Aging-in-Place Specialist designation for contractors who help homeowners remodel to accommodate elderly loved ones.
 You can contact a CAPS professional to get advice on modifications, plan a renovation and find qualified contractors.

 Don't forget to ask yourself these questions

-If you’re feeling young at heart and are unsure of the right time to downsize, ask yourself these six questions, as provided by Bankrate:
+If you’re feeling unsure if now is the right time to downsize, ask yourself these four questions: